awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/batch-evaluation.md

          M: [1, 2, 3, 4, 5, 6, 7]
          D: [4] or [8]

+!!! notice

-    Note: the max value of M is depended on the value of D, QPU device and input molFile.
+    The max value of M is depended on the value of D, QPU device and input molFile.

     If you use the default molFile (meaning `molFile` is not provided in the input), the max value combinations are listed in below table: